JuliaDynamics/Agents.jl/docs/src/index.md

 * Aggregating collected data during model evolution
 * Distributed computing
 * Batch running and batch data collection
-* Visualize agent distributions on regular grids or continuous space.
+* Customizable visualization support for all kinds of models via the [Makie](https://makie.juliaplots.org/stable/) ecosystem.
-* Interactive applications for any agent based model (in continuous or grid space), which are created with only 5 lines of code and look like this:
+* Interactive applications for any agent based models, which are created with only 5 lines of code and look like this:

 ```@raw html
 <video width="auto" controls autoplay loop>